 Side effects linked to this class of drugs generally go away once patients stop taking the medication (i.e. effects last only as long as the user is on treatment).
-Though there have been reports of long-term sexual side effects, there isn’t enough study data currently to conclude that these medications directly cause long term problems.
+Though there have been reports of long-term sexual side effects (post-finasteride syndrome), there isn’t enough study data currently to conclude that these medications directly cause long term problems.
 With that said, side effects should always be looked into and you should notify your doctor if you believe dutasteride treatment is affecting your health.

 What should I do if I experience side effects while on dutasteride?

 There are a few things you can do to ensure that you’re staying on top of your health and safety during treatment: